What is phishing ?

 URLs

-• URLs that lead to fake websites are either inserted into the email or hidden in an attachment, such as a PDF or Word doc, to avoid detection from email filters that cannot parse documents.
+• URLs that lead to fake websites are either inserted into the email or hidden in a QR code or attachment, to avoid detection from email filters that cannot parse documents.

-• Legitimate URLs that lead to safe webpages are included in the email, along with the link, to fool email filters that may deem the email safe after scanning a number of legitimate URLs.
+• Legitimate URLs that lead to safe webpages are included in the email, along with the link, to fool email filters into deeming the email safe after scanning multiple legitimate URLs.

 • Time-bombed URLs are URLs that lead to safe, legitimate webpages and are then redirected to phishing pages once the email has been delivered.